FabricMC/fabric-docs/players/installing-java/windows.md

 description: A step by step guide on how to install Java on Windows.
 authors:
   - IMB11
+  - K3nnas
+  - calloatti
+  - comp500
+  - modmuss50
+  - skycatminepokie
 authors-nogithub:
+  - phoenix_iv
   - poopooracoocoo
-  - skycatminepokie
-  - mineblock11
-  - kennas
-  - modmuss50
-  - phoenix_iv
-  - calloatti
-  - comp500
 ---

 This guide will walk you through installing Java 21 on Windows.